 When the birth month and diagnosis month are the same, our estimate of age in months at diagnosis is as accurate as if day information were used in the calculation.
 However, when the months differ, our calculation is not accurate.
 For example, for a person with a January birth month and a February diagnosis month, the calculated months since last birthday would be one month.
 But in reality, it could be anywhere from 1 day to 59 days (assuming 30 days in every month).
 Therefore, in any calculated month after last birthday, about 50% of patients are in fact one month younger (assuming equal distribution of patients by birth month and diagnosis month).
 In aggregate, the number of patients with zero month is underestimated by 50% and the number of patients with 11 months is overestimated by 50%.
 Caution should be exercised in using this variable, given the limitation.

-How to Access the Months Since Last Birthday Database
+How to Access the Calculated Months Fields Database

-- If you do not have access to SEER data in client-server mode, first request Access to the SEER data.
+- If you do not have access to the latest SEER Research Plus Data, first follow the steps on How to Access the SEER Data.

-- If you already have access, send an email to email@example.com to request access to the Months Since Last Birthday Database.
+- If you already have access, send an email to email@example.com to request access to the Calculated Months Fields Database.

 - Include your SEER*Stat username.